Long wait to renew drivers licenses in Lackawanna County

-LACKAWANNA COUNTY, Pa. — The driver's license center in Lackawanna county is open again but a few dozen people had a long wait as they tried to renew their licenses Wednesday.
+LACKAWANNA COUNTY, Pa. — The driver's license center in Lackawanna county is open again, but a few dozen people had a long wait as they tried to renew their licenses Wednesday.

 Newswatch 16 found 20 people in line at the PennDOT Drivers License Center in Dunmore Wednesday afternoon.